Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 That's all with the useful.

 Oh, and the last chapter contains a summary of the previous chapters, which looks like an interesting solution.
-But given the style of the book, it's more like multiplying pages.
+But given the style of the book, it's more like padding out the pages.

 ## The book's shortcomings